Loralee: The Dimestore Novella

 “Anything specific?
 There’s talk of a mineral rights dispute.”
 Pattershaw turned, sat on the edge of the table.
 He wasn’t handling that case, the mine rights, it was out of his area of expertise.

 “You know that’s been going on for years.
 The only thing Malcolm mentioned about it at all is that he was finally tired of it.
 He was talking about letting it go, getting out.
 I thought it was odd, unlike him.
 You know Malcolm would fight James to the death over a game of checkers.
 But he said that in passing, at Christmas.
 He seemed distracted.
 I had the holidays to deal with.”
 Loralee rested her hands in her lap to keep from wringing them.
 She felt like she was sitting in Sunday school with her ankles crossed so tightly that the buckles on her shoes were digging into her legs.

 “They are holding Malcolm on suspicion of murder.
 Because of the drugs in Donna’s system, they are talking pre-meditation.
 How long had he been seeing Donna?”

 “Shouldn’t you ask him that?”
 Henry already wanted to hit Hardy.

 “I know what he said.
 I know what Loralee knows.
 How long?”
 Pattershaw was tall and thin, with a narrow, pinched face, all his features were elongated.
 Were it not for his perfectly straight Pepsodent smile and very square chin, he could have passed for Nosferatu.

-“I had thought Malcom started seeing Donna about a year and a half ago, after he ended things with Suzanne.
+“I had thought Malcolm started seeing Donna about a year and a half ago after he ended things with Suzanne.
 But now, according to you, he never stopped seeing Suzanne.
 So, I don’t know.”
 The reality of the mess was beginning to sink in.